corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary/installing-jpa.md

 ### Connection string

 The properties specifying the location of the client certificates must be passed in via the JDBC connection string.
-It will not be possible to pass them in as configuration properties.
+It is not possible to pass them in as configuration properties.
 See below for an example connection string.

 {{< note >}}
 You must have a minimum of 3 nodes.
 Each node in the connection string should have the 26257 port number at the end of it.